-Brian Kelly Nearing ND Victory Record, List of Biggest Wins, Losses
+Brian Kelly Nears ND Victory Record, Listing Biggest Wins, Losses Part 2

 He also found himself changing his approach quite a bit.
 Less temper, more calm in his outward demeanor.
 He also did more delegating to assistants, and realized that he had to abandon a more pass happy kind of offense, in order to better play to the strong suits of the roster.

 This was a bad team, one that was forced to play NC State (where they lost 10-6) in the middle of a hurricane for some odd reason.
-The loss to Navy in Jacksonville, and at home to Duke, were also on-the-field low points for Kelly at ND.
+The loss to Navy in Jacksonville, and at home to Duke, were also on-the-field lowest of the low points for Kelly at ND.

 In 2017, Kelly took the greatest depth and biggest strength of his team, the OL, and built everything around it.
-He made the adjustments he needed to keep his job, as they would become the first of the sort of dominant power running teams we’ve seen in since.
-Part 3 2017-present will run next week.
+He made the adjustments he needed to keep his job, as they would become the first of the sort of dominant power running ND teams we’ve grown accustomed to seing since then.

 Speak Your Mind